eocdb/ocdb-docs/docs/source/ocdb-data-policy.md

 # Copernicus OCDB Data Policy

-This Copernicus OCDB provides stewardship and welcomes submissions of fiducial-reference in situ data from various providers (hereafter the Principle Investigators (PIs)).
+This Copernicus OCDB provides stewardship and welcomes submissions of bio-optical in situ data from various providers (hereafter the Principle Investigators (PIs)).

 __The following conditions must be observed when using the Copernicus OCDB data:__
 - When using the Copernicus OCDB data, you are required to contact the PI about your data usage.